byilma/nyc_microvehicle_injuries/20201113_import_tidy.md

 #   count() %>% View()
 ```

-Microvehicle incidents in NYC \_ a leaflet map
+Microvehicle incidents in NYC \_ a leaflet map – I just commented this
+out to knit the document

 ``` r
 fit_injuries_month = crash_dat %>%